As a mama of two, I’ve always been honest with my PFAMily: I’ve suffered from melasma.

 Melasma is difficult to treat (and often depends on severity), but there are ways to tackle this stubborn pigmentary condition.

 It’s important to treat melasma with a tailored medical-grade skincare regimen that combines multiple brightening actives recommended by the National Institutes of Health, like vitamin C, vitamin E, arbutin, kojic acid and glycolic acid, to subdue the overactive pigment cells and eliminate the excess pigment that is already in the skin.
+Keep in mind, once you start seeing positive progress with your skin, that is not the time to ease up on your lineup.
+Persistence with these key ingredients is crucial for long-term results and to prevent return of hyperpigmentation.

 Perfect Tone Pads contain the most effective botanical skin brightening agents, including kojic acid, arbutin, and bearberry.
 These pads can be compounded in the office with prescription hydroquinone - the #1 recommended treatment option for melasma.